luke831215/SQUAT/docs/usage.md

 			 -o <output_dir>
 			 -r <ref_seq>

-Map sequences to assemblies

-Map sequences to reference genomes
+For paired-end reads, it is recommended to combine them into a single file.
+Otherwise, SQUAT also supports the input of multiple sequence files and generates multiple quality assessment reports.

-## Output
+## Primary output
-**[seq/] [seq.html]**
+`[output_dir]/[seq.html]`

-SQUAT will generate an HTML report named after the sequencing dataset and a directory containing all the analysis information.
+SQUAT will generate an HTML index named after the sequencing dataset and a directory containing all the analysis information.

+`[output_dir]/[seq]/[pre-assembly_report.html]`

+A pre-assembly report based on quality scores

+`[output_dir]/[seq]/[post-assembly_report.html]`

+A post-assembly report based on read mapping

+For details of the output directory structure, see [output section](output.md).

 ## Command Options
 SQUAT runs from a command line with the following options: